There are few skills more important for your children to learn than those that will empower them to feed themselves for the rest of their lives.

 Depending on the age of your child, you may have to do some of the work—chopping fruit and helping to get the blender set up, cleaned up, and put away.
 But, no matter what age your child is, he or she will be able to add the ingredients, press the buttons and enjoy the result of his/her work!

 Start by teaching the basics of a fruit smoothie and what it includes:

 • Frozen organic berries.
 As you select your berries, teach the children about the nutrients in each item so they know why it’s being added to the smoothie and how those frozen berries will make their smoothie icy cold.

 • Liquid.
 My preference is almond milk or coconut milk, but maybe you like kefir or straight cow’s milk.
 Whatever it is, pour your choice into a measuring cup so it’s easier for your child to pour it into the blender’s container.

 • Perfect Paleo Protein.
 It’s important to get that protein into your smoothie.
 This is what keeps you full and satisfied.
-There’s chocolate and vanilla flavors—why not let the kids choose which one they want to add?
+There are chocolate and vanilla flavors as well as unflavored available—why not let the kids choose which one they want to add?

-• Just Juiced Greens.
+• Just Juiced Veggies.
 1 tablespoon, can’t taste it (and dark berries hide it) and it adds a huge nutritional punch to the smoothie.
 I LOVE this stuff!
 Shortcut for juicing!

 See how easy that was?
 A whole nutrition lesson with your kids, they did it themselves and now they’re drinking something that tastes like a milkshake but is so good for them!